 If it’s the middle of December and warm, sunny days are nowhere to be seen, have no fear — the hump day of winter is almost here.
 That day is the winter solstice, the shortest and bleakest day of the year.
-After December 21st (or the 22nd or 23rd, depending on the year) days will get progressively longer and brighter until the summer solstice.
-That is, unless you live in the Southern Hemisphere, where you will have the opposite problem.
+After December 21 (or the 22 or 23, depending on the year) days get progressively longer and brighter until the summer solstice.
+That is, unless you live in the Southern Hemisphere, where exactly the opposite happens.

 Many ancient cultures celebrated the winter solstice, midwinter or yuletide (remember the Pagan yule log from above?) in different ways.
 Generally, people regarded it as a period of rebirth, evident to this day in the name for the traditional Persian solstice festival, Shab-e Yaldā (with Yaldā meaning birth).